-Mistake 1: Confusing brand with mission
+MISTAKE 1: Confusing Brand with Mission

-Your mission statement is an important factual statement about what you do and your purpose is an organization, but it is not a particularly provocative statement about why anyone should care.
-Mission statements are factual, but they don't usually elicit emotion.
+Your mission statement is an important factual statement about what you Ido and your purpose is an organization, but it's not a particularly provocative one about why anyone should care.
+Mission statements are accurate, but they don't usually elicit emotion.
 And emotions are what drive donors to give.

-Your organization needs both-a clear statement of its purpose AND a clear statement of how it wants to be perceived in the world.
+Your organization needs both: a clear statement of its purpose and a clear statement of how it wants to be perceived in the world.